exercism/pharo-smalltalk/exercises/practice/reverse-string/.docs/instructions.append.md

 There are also very few commas in Smalltalk programs because they play no syntactic role.
 That’s why array literals, for example, are comma-free; e.g.
 `#(1 2 3 4 5)`
-However, comma is an operator in its own right and you will notice it when concatenating two strings; e.g.
+However, the comma is an operator in its own right and you will notice it when concatenating two strings; e.g.
 `'string1', 'string2'`

 Finally, it's worth knowing that Strings and Characters are distinct classes.
-String are a collection of Characters.
+A String is a collection of Characters.
 This can catch you off guard when iterating over strings as you can end up giving characters to a method that expects strings.
 Consider...
 ```smalltalk
 (('hello' at: 2) = $e) inspect.
 (('hello' at: 2) = 'e') inspect.